immcantation/amulety/README.md

 ## License

 This project is licensed under the terms of the GPL v3 license.
-See the LICENSE file for details.